The Puszta

 What is the Puszta?

-The Great Hungarian Plain — a vast, flat grassland steppe, much of it protected as UNESCO-listed Hortobágy National Park.
+The Great Hungarian Plain — a vast flat grassland steppe in eastern Hungary, much of it protected as UNESCO-listed Hortobágy National Park.

-When is the best time to visit Hortobágy?
+When is the best time to see Hortobágy?

-April–June for wildflowers and birdlife, September for the spectacular crane migration.
-Avoid July–August (very hot, little open).
+April–June for wildflowers and birdlife; September for the crane migration.
+Avoid the July–August heat.

 Can you see the csikós horsemen?

-Yes — daily equestrian shows run at Mátai Ménes and other farms near Hortobágy village in the warmer months.
+Yes — daily equestrian shows run at Mátai Ménes and several other farms near Hortobágy village from April to October.